pelicanorojo/ChronoJS/README.md

 period is the tick's period

 callback is for call at the end of each period.
+Now a boolean param lastBeat is passed!!

 options is an optional object with this properties:
 - ticks: how much periods do you want. (default is 1, and if you pass 0 it means infinity)